Testing isomorphism between tuples of subspaces: Isomorphism up to linear isometry

 to $(Rw)(B_{\pi(1)},\ldots,B_{\pi(n)})=(w(B_1,\ldots,B_n))^*$, and so $f(x^*)=f(x)^*$ by linearity.
 At this point, we consider two representations of $\mathscr{A}(\lb A_i\rb_{i\in[n]})$, namely, the identity map and $f$.
 Since the identity matrix resides in both $\mathscr{A}(\lb A_i\rb_{i\in[n]})$ and $\mathscr{A}(\lb B_i\rb_{i\in[n]})$ by definition, (ii) together with linearity gives that the characters of these representations are equal, and so Proposition~\ref{prop.character theory} implies the existence of $U\in\operatorname{U}(k,\mathbf{F},\sigma)$ such that $f(x)=UxU^*$.
 Since $f\colon A_i\mapsto B_i$ for every $i\in[n]$, we are done. \end{proof}

-In~\cite{GallagherP:77}, Proposition~\ref{prop.character theory} is used to prove (Theorem 4 in~\cite{GallagherP:77}) that calculating the traces of the evaluations of every possible word on the generating matrices of length between one and $4k^2$ (i.e., on the order of $n^{4k^2}$) is an injective invariant.
+In~\cite{GallagherP:77}, Proposition~\ref{prop.character theory} is used to prove (Theorem 4 in~\cite{GallagherP:77}) that calculating the traces of the evaluations of every possible word on the generating matrices of length between one and $4k^2$ (i.e., on the order of $n^{4k^2}$) is \ejk{a complete} invariant.
 Our goal in what follows is to prune the list of necessary words to evaluate.

 Overall, to determine a tuple of matrices in $\mathbf{F}^{k\times k}$ up to unitary equivalence, it suffices to specify a collection of words $\lb w_i\rb_{i\in[m]}$ that can be used to span the corresponding $H^*$-algebra, and then report traces of the form (ii)--(iv).
 In the following, we show that a certain (obvious) choice of words, i.e., the result of Algorithm~\ref{alg.fgma}, is invariant to conjugation by unitary matrices and computable in polynomial time.